Ha Long Bay (also “Halong Bay”) is in northern Vietnam, 170 km east of Hanoi. The bay is famous for its scenic rock formations.

 Ha Long Bay Vietnam is a beautiful area with 1969 limestone islands jutting imposingly upon the skyline.

-Unfortunately the place is a tourist trap and the unique panorama is spoilt by a tremendous amount of “junks” which are in fact slimly disguised tourist boats that bear no resemblance to the authentic Chinese sailing vessels of the same name.
-These diesel-powered floating money-makers careen about the bay with casual indifference to safety as they bump and crunch against each other in a frenzy to drop their fares onto the obligatory island or floating shop before depositing the harried passengers back at Halong Bay dock feeling like they’ve been cheated out of their Dong, even if that isn’t particularly true.
+Unfortunately, the place is a tourist trap, and the unique panorama is spoilt by a tremendous amount of varied “junks” which are in fact slimly disguised tourist boats that bear no resemblance to the authentic Chinese sailing vessels of the same name.
+These diesel-powered floating money-makers careen about the bay with casual indifference to safety as they bump and crunch against each other in a frenzy to drop their fares onto the obligatory island or floating shop before depositing the harried passengers back at Ha Long Bay dock feeling like they’ve been cheated out of their Dong, even if that isn’t particularly true.
 The romantic setting is forever spoilt by the cattle-market mentality.

-Still… awesome scenery and a must do when visiting Vietnam.
-Try to book a tour to the eastern parts of the Ha Long Bay, to get away of the usual tourist routes.
+Still… awesome scenery and a must-do when visiting Vietnam.
+Try to book a tour to the eastern parts of the Ha Long Bay, to get away from the usual tourist routes.